ros-controls/ros2_control_demos/robot_6_dof/README.md

     return return_type::OK;
 }
 ```
-Finally, all ROS 2 control plugins should have the following two lines of code at the end of the file.
+Finally, all ros2_control plugins should have the following two lines of code at the end of the file.
 ```c++
 #include "pluginlib/class_list_macros.hpp"